lutzer/node-data-editor/README.md

 ```

 ### Schema Description
 The Schma definitions follow [JSON Schema](https://json-schema.org/).
-It needs to contain a primaryKey property of a type string, itentified by the 'primaryKey' field.
+It needs to contain a primaryKey property of type string, itentified by the 'primaryKey' field.
 The Editor currently does not support nested properties, just the base Datatypes.
 It will validate nested properties though.

 ```typescript
   // type DataType = 'string' | 'number' | 'boolean' | 'object' | 'array' | 'null'
   {